cypress-io/cypress/source/guides/guides/environment-variables.md

 Cypress.env("api_server") // => "http://localhost:8888/api/v1/"
 ```

-[block:callout]
-{
-  "type": "success",
+{% note success Benefits %}
-  "body": "- Does not require any changes to files / config\n- Obvious where environment variables come from\n- Allows for dynamic values between different machines\n- Overwrites all other forms of setting env variables",
+- Does not require any changes to files / config
-  "title": "Benefits"
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
+- Obvious where environment variables come from
+- Allows for dynamic values between different machines
+- Overwrites all other forms of setting env variables
+{% endnote %}

+{% note danger Downsides %}
-  "body": "- Pain to write the `--env` options everywhere you use Cypress",
+- Pain to write the `--env` options everywhere you use Cypress
-  "title": "Downsides"
-}
-[/block]
+{% endnote %}

 ***